nickshvets/programming-quizzes/README.md

-# quizzes
+# Programming Quizzes
-Random quizzes I solve for fun sometimes
+Here are my solutions to some programming quizzes I solved.
+These are great for keeping in shape and just have fun.